Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Introduction

-\begin{theorem}[informal] Consider a dataset of 1-dimensional data, corresponding to $(x_1,y_1),\ldots,(x_n,y_n)$ with $x_i < x_{i+1}$.
-Let $\theta$ denote the parameters of a 2-layer ReLU network (i.e. with two layers of trainable weights) that has zero training error.
-If, for any sufficiently small learning rate, $\eta>0$, the training dynamics of SGD with label noise are expected to remain near $\theta_0$ over an appropriate time horizon with high probability, then the function corresponding to $\theta$, restricted to the interval $(x_1,x_n)$, has the minimum number of changes of convexity necessary to fit the data.
-In particular, for any three consecutive co-linear points, $(x_i,y_i),(x_{i+1},y_{i+1}),(x_{i+2},y_{i+2}),$ the network will be linear on this interval, $[x_i,x_{i+2}].$ \end{theorem}
+\paragraph{2-Layer ReLU networks, 1-d data: Convergence to piecewise linear interpolations.} Consider a 2-layer ReLU network of arbitrary width, trained on a set of 1-dimensional real-valued datapoints, $(x_1,y_1),\ldots,(x_n,y_n)$.
+Such models are not differentiable everywhere, and hence Theorem~\ref{thm:main} does not directly apply.
+Nevertheless, we show that, if one treats the derivative at the ``kink'' in the ReLU function as being 0, then local optima of the implicit regularization term correspond to ``simple'' functions that have the minimum number of convexity changes necessary to fit the training points.
+The proof of the following theorem is given in Appendix~\ref{ap:caseAnalysis}.

-The above theorem trivially implies that, if the data corresponds to a simple class of functions---for example functions consisting of at most $k$ piece-wise linear segments, then any zero training error model that is stable under the training dynamics of SGD with label noise, will correspond to a function that generalizes well, with test error bounded by $O(k/n)$, where $n$ is the number of training points.
-This factor of $k/n$ captures the fact that Theorem~\ref{thm:informal_1} guarantees that, on any linear segment of the true function for which there are at least $3$ training points, the model will be correct within the convex hull of those training points.
+\begin{theorem} Consider a dataset of 1-dimensional data, corresponding to $(x_1,y_1),\ldots,(x_n,y_n)$ with $x_i < x_{i+1}$.
+Let $\theta$ denote the parameters of a 2-layer ReLU network (i.e. with two layers of trainable weights) and where there is an additional constant and linear unit leading to the output.
+Let $\theta$ correspond to a function with zero training error.
+If the function, restricted to the interval $(x_1,x_n)$, has more than the minimum number of changes of convexity necessary to fit the data, then there exists an infinitesimal perturbation to $\theta$ that 1) will preserve the function value at all training points, and 2) will decrease the implicit regularization term of Equation~\ref{eq:implicit}, provided we interpret the derivative of a ReLU at its kink to be 0 (rather than undefined). \end{theorem}